-This article will cover three major drawbacks of 5-Why Root Cause Analysis that may cause you to be dissatisfied with 5-Why root cause analysis:
+This article will cover three major drawbacks of 5-Whys RCA that may cause you to be dissatisfied with 5-Whys root cause analysis:

 We don’t find it surprising that you find 5-Whys root cause analysis lacking.
 The lack of effectiveness of 5-Whys RCA has been shown in simple investigations and major investigation.
 Even smart, well-trained users (Like Taiichi Ohno, himself) frequently jump to conclusions, follow a single root cause trail, and fail to adequately analyze the causes of human error.

 That’s why we find it so surprising that people still recommend 5-Whys root cause analysis because it is “easy.”
 Easy but wrong is the wrong answer when you are counting on your root cause analysis to save lives, stop injuries, improve equipment reliability, or stop quality issues.
 And there are other techniques that are easy but effective.

 Let’s look at one of the most famous 5-Whys examples used by Taiichi Ohno (pictured above), who created the 5-Why root cause analysis technique.
 He is quoted using the following 5-Whys example to teach 5-Whys to others.

 1. “WHY did the robot stop?”

 The circuit has overloaded, causing a fuse to blow.

 There was insufficient lubrication on the bearings, so they locked up.

 3. “WHY was there insufficient lubrication on the bearings?”

 The oil pump on the robot is not circulating sufficient oil.